 Voices of Bolsover: A musical journey from past to future

-This project is a series of mini-concerts and workshops, co-produced with Music in The Round.
-It explores the past, present, and future of former mining communities in Bolsover District.
+This project is a community-focused series of mini-concerts and workshops, co-produced with Music in the Round.

 What we wanted to achieve